Am I eligible for a placement in Germany?

 Language Assistants in Germany can expect to work approximately 12 hours per week.
 Please be aware that the number of hours and your specific timetable can vary depending on the region and institution that you are allocated to.

 Every year there are approximately 260 posts available in Germany in all areas of the 16 Bundesländer (federal states).

 Undergraduate applicants who need to complete a compulsory year abroad will be given priority.

 What type of institution will I be working in?

-The majority of placements in Germany are in seconary schools, with a small number of postings in the primary and adult sectors.
+The majority of placements in Germany are in secondary schools, with a small number of postings in the primary schools.

 How much will I be paid?

-Please note that our overseas partners and employing institutions are ultimately responsible for setting the salary of language assistants and this amount should therefore be treated as indicatove and may be subject to change.
+Please note that our overseas partners and employing institutions are ultimately responsible for setting the salary of Language Assistants and this amount should therefore be treated as indicative and may be subject to change.